-In January 2016 the United States and the State of California filed a lawsuit against Volkswagen alleging it had manufactured diesel cars sold and operated in the U.S. with systems intended to defeat emissions tests.
-These systems allowed vehicles to emit nitrogen oxide (NOx) pollution at levels 40 times the amounts allowed under the Clean Air Act.
+In January 2016 the United States and the State of California filed a lawsuit against Volkswagen (VW) alleging it had manufactured diesel cars sold and operated in the U.S. with systems intended to defeat emissions tests.
+These systems allowed vehicles to emit nitrogen oxide (NOx) pollution at levels up to 40 times the amounts allowed under the Clean Air Act.

-The total settlement is over $15 billion dollars.
-Of this total, VW is required to place $2.9 billion in an “Environmental Mitigation Trust” account to be used for "Eligible Mitigation Actions" to achieve reductions of NOx.
+- Environmental Mitigation Trust: $2.9 billion in an account to be used for "Eligible Mitigation Actions" to achieve reductions of mobile NOx emissions.
 Eligible beneficiaries of this trust account include each of the 50 states and American Indian Tribes.

 Montana will receive $12.6 million from the environmental mitigation trust.
-This trust fund will be used for projects that are Eligible Mitigation Actions that mitigate NOx emissions in the transportation sector.
+This trust fund will be used for projects that are Eligible Mitigation Actions under the trust that mitigate NOx emissions in the transportation sector.
 Projects eligible for funding include but are not limited to diesel trucks, buses, freight switcher locomotives, and airport ground support equipment.
-Vehicle replacements, engine upgrades and retrofits are eligible for funding.
+Vehicle replacements, engine upgrades, and retrofits are eligible for funding.
 States can also use up to 15 percent of their funds for light duty electric vehicle charging stations available to the public or located at workplaces or multi-unit housing locations.